aaccurso/ng-cordova-ionic/README.md

 <script src="bower_components/ng-cordova-ionic/dist/ng-cordova-ionic.js"></script>
 ```

-> If you use diegonetto's [generator-ionic](https://github.com/diegonetto/generator-ionic) there is no need to add the scripts manually.
-You should be using it anyway, trust me :D
+> If you are working with diegonetto's [generator-ionic](https://github.com/diegonetto/generator-ionic) there is no need to add the scripts manually.

+> You should be using it anyway, trust me :D